GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: Introduction

-We extensively evaluate our~\method on one of the fundamental tasks in computer vision: image classification, and also touch upon the open-ended generation task of visual question answering (VQA).
-We demonstrate the generalization of our~\method on a total of $16$ diverse datasets, with the two commonly employed families of VLM models -- the dual-encoder and the recent visual encoder-decoder models~\citep{clip, llava-ov}.
-We find that our~\method can consistently discover highly effective solutions for the downstream task of interest resulting in significant improvements across the board.
-For example, the most effective prompts discovered for the dual-encoder models (\eg~CLIP) can improve the accuracy up to $15.0\%$ ($3.81\%$ on average) and for the encoder-decoder architectures~(\eg~\llava), the resulting prompts show an even larger improvement of up to $57.5\%$ ($21.6\%$ on average).
-Furthermore, we extensively ablate our proposed prompt optimization algorithm, design choices, and the effect of our guidance mechanism, providing insights for future work.
+We extensively evaluate our~\method on the fundamental computer vision task of image classification and also on interpreting the safety and reliability of responses from open-source VLMs.
+For \emph{image classification}, we demonstrate the generalization of our~\method on a total of $16$ diverse datasets, with the two commonly employed families of VLMs -- the dual-encoder and the recent visual encoder-decoder models~\citep{clip, llava-ov}.
+On the other hand, for \emph{VLM safety}, we evaluate our~\method on $2$ recent benchmarks, which highlight severe vulnerabilities of open-source VLMs.
+Our~\method can consistently discover highly effective solutions for the downstream task of interest resulting in significant improvements across the board.
+For example, the most effective prompts discovered for the dual-encoder models (\eg~CLIP) can improve the image classification accuracy by up to $15.0\%$ ($3.81\%$ on average) and for the encoder-decoder architectures~(\eg~\llava), the resulting prompts show an even larger improvement of up to $57.5\%$ ($21.6\%$ on average).
+Furthermore, the effective prompts found for enhancing the VLM safety can lower the attack success rate (ASR) to merely $1.1\%$ (from $61.8\%$) with minimal degradation of the model's generalization. \secv